Ultimate Guide to the American Express® Gold Card

 Combining Points From Other Cards

-American Express will automatically combine the points that you earn from your American Express Gold Card with the points that you earn from other American Express cards that earn Membership Rewards® points.
+American Express will automatically combine the points that you earn from your American Express Gold Card with the points that you earn from other American Express cards that earn Membership Rewards®.
 These include cards such as the American Express® Green Card, the Platinum Card® from American Express, the American Express Blue Business Cash™ Card, the Business Green Rewards Card, the American Express® Business Gold Card, and the Business Platinum Card® from American Express.

 American Express Rules

 American Express has a “one bonus per lifetime rule”.
 You can only earn the welcome offer on each card once.
-(Date points suggest that a “lifetime” is actually seven years.)

 There is also a personal card “family rule” that can limit the welcome offers you are eligible to earn on some credit cards if you don’t open the credit cards in the right order.
 These rules apply to the Amex Green Card (the card in this family with the least expensive annual fee), the Amex Gold Card, and the Amex Platinum Card (the card in this family with the most expensive annual fee).
 If you start with a higher annual fee card, you are no longer eligible to receive a welcome offer for the cards with a lower annual fee.
 What does this mean for you?
 In order to be eligible to receive all three welcome offers, you need to apply for the American Express personal cards in order of lowest annual fee to highest.
-The Green, the Gold, and finally the Platinum Card, in that specific order.
+The Green, the Gold, and finally the Platinum Card, in that specific order. (rates & fees)

 Learn How to Apply